-- Resetting trip switches and if necessary turning off the mains supply. - Replacing light bulbs, fluorescent tubes, and starters. - Replacing electrical plugs and plug fuses for tenants own appliances. - Testing and cleaning of smoke detectors, fans, and carbon monoxide detectors.
+- Resetting trip switches and if necessary turning off the mains supply. - Replacing light bulbs, fluorescent tubes and starters. - Replacing electrical plugs and plug fuses for tenants own appliances. - Testing and cleaning of smoke detectors. - Any other repairs which investigations establish are not attributable to fair wear and tear.